grafana/kubernetes-app/README.md

 3. Fill in the Auth details for your cluster.

-4. Choose the Graphite datasource that will be used for reading data in the dashboards.
+4. Choose the Prometheus datasource that will be used for reading data in the dashboards.

-5. Fill in the details for the Carbon host that is used to write to Graphite.
+5. Fill in the details for the Carbon host that is used to write to Prometheus.
 This url has to be available from inside the cluster.

 6. Click `Deploy`.
 This will deploy a DaemonSet, to collect health metrics for every node, and a pod that collects cluster metrics.

-#### Manual Deployment of Collectors
+#### Manual Deployment of Exporters

 If you do not want to deploy the collector DaemonSet and pod automatically, then it can be deployed manually with kubectl.
 If using an older version of Kubernetes than 1.4, you will have to adapt the json files, particularly for the daemonset, and remove some newer features.
 Please create an issue if you need support for older versions of Kubernetes built in to the app.

 The manual deployment instructions and files needed, can be downloaded from the Cluster Config page.
 At the bottom of the page, there is a help section with instructions and links to all the json files needed.

-#### Uninstalling the Collectors (DaemonSet and Pod)
+#### Uninstalling the Exporters (DaemonSet and Pod)

 There is an Undeploy button on the Cluster Config page.
 To manually undeploy them: